opendatasoft/ods-documentation/source/sourcing_and_processing_data/processors/wkt_and_wkb_to_geojson.rst

    Please contact OpenDataSoft support team if you want this processor to be activated in your domain.

-This processor convert vector geometry object represented in Well-known text (WKT) or Well-known binary (WKB) into a GeoJson object.
+This processor converts vector geometry object represented in Well-known text (WKT) or Well-known binary (WKB) into a GeoJSON object.

 .. note::
     For Well-known binary, an hexadecimal input is expected.